 Children in Nottingham City have a significantly higher average number of teeth affected by dental decay than the East Midlands and England for both 3 and 5 year olds.
 On average, Nottingham City children have 3.05 teeth and 3.4 teeth affected respectively for 3 and 5 year olds (children have 20 'baby' teeth).

-Tables 1 and 2 shows the latest data on the oral health of 3 and 5 year old children.
+The data below shows the latest data on the oral health of 3 and 5 year old children (Table 1 & 2)